-Greater Raleigh Beer Month is right around the corner.
-So, how can you prepare?
+Greater Raleigh Beer Month is in full force and so is the beautiful spring weather.
+So, how can you celebrate?
 Start tasting!
-Greater Raleigh breweries are brewing some delicious brown ales, which are typically sweet with a dark amber or brown color.
-I encourage you to visit one of the following breweries to sample a local N.C. brown ale.
+Greater Raleigh breweries are brewing excellent India Pale Ales (IPAs), a hoppy beer style within the broader category of a pale ale.
+I encourage you to visit one of the following breweries to sample a local N.C.
+IPA.

 One of the oldest breweries in Greater Raleigh, Carolina Brewing Company, first started brewing its IPA as a seasonal Summer IPA in 2005.
 The beer was such a hit that Carolina Brewing Company decided to make it available year round in 2006.
 A very sessionable IPA, it is 5.4-percent ABV and has a nice malt background to balance the citrusy bite from the Crystal hops.

 Deep in the Umstead Industrial Park, Gizmo Brew Works released the Pitch Hitter, a rye IPA with heavy-handed additions of Simcoe and Chinook hops.
 Hurry out to the taproom to try this limited release “prototype” beer.
 If you love earthy notes and subtle sweetness, the Palisade Wasp IPA is a great choice.
 The Palisade Wasp IPA conveys a strong floral aroma with a hint of tangerine.
 Its complex flavor imparts apricots, flowers and an earthy, grassy bitterness, accentuated by a clean, dry finish.